Frizio03/OperatingSystems/README.md

 ## Examples

-* Shell code that counts file with specified properties
+* Shell code that counts file into a directory hierarcy

 ## Exercises